platformio/platformio-docs/projectconf.rst

 .. warning::

-  This option is recommended for Advanced Users and requires Python language knowledges.
+  This option is recommended for Advanced Users and requires Python language knowledge.

-  We highly recommended to take a look at :ref:`projectconf_dynamic_build_flags` option where you can use any programming language.
+  We highly recommend to take a look at :ref:`projectconf_dynamic_build_flags` option where you can use any programming language.
 Also, this option is very good if you need to apply changes to the project before building/uploading
   process: